-This week’s restaurant: KiKiRyKi, 344 S. Indian Hill Blvd. (at Arrow Highway), Claremont.
+KiKiRyKi, 344 S. Indian Hill Blvd. (at Arrow Highway), Claremont

-That dull, gray shopping plaza at Indian Hill and Arrow doesn’t look very interesting but it has some gustatory gems: Casa Blanca Mexican, Ce Fiore frozen yogurt and KiKiRyKi, which I tried on Wednesday at the urging of a friend who’s a fiend for the place.
+That dull, gray shopping plaza at Indian Hill and Arrow was updated into a more colorful, eye-catching design in 2013, but even before that, it had a couple of intriguing eateries, among them KiKiRyKi, which I tried at the urging of a friend who’s a fiend for the place.

 It’s Claremont’s other Peruvian restaurant, the finer one being Inka Trails on Foothill near Towne.
 That place has atmosphere and is a bit pricey.
-KiKiRyKi is cheaper and you order at the counter, but the food seems every bit as good.
+KiKiRyKi is cheaper and you order at the counter, but the food seems practically as good.

 Before you ask, I don’t know what the deal is with the upper-lower name, which reminds me of Sarah Jessica Parker’s character in “L.A.
 Story” — you remember, SanDeE* (“capital S, small A, small N, capital D, small E, capital E, star”).
 Just as confusing, you walk up to the entrance under the sign and a small sign tells you to use the entrance to the left, which is under a sign reading Pollos.